 This equates to 24 Stages to be delivered across 13 Bases throughout Australia.

-The works at RAAF Base Tindal include a new build 25m Air Traffic Control Tower (TWR), a new build Airfield Systems Complex (ASC), and new build Sensor Equipment Building.
+The works at RAAF Base Darwin and Darwin International Airport include a new build 50m Air Traffic Control Tower (TWR) with integrated Energy Building (EB), an extension to the Airfield Systems Complex (ASC), and new build Sensor Equipment Building (Complete).

-The airfield systems complex is typically a single story facility, in the order of 1500m2, that will accommodate the following:
+The airfield systems complex is typically a single story facility that will accommodate the following:

 - Executive offices, administration offices and work areas